quixio/quix-docs/docs/platform/definitions.md

 For example:

-  - Car engine data
+  - Car engine data.

-  - Game data
+  - Game data.

-  - Telemetry from one ECU on a Boeing 737
+  - Telemetry from one ECU on a Boeing 737.

 Topics are key for scalability and good data governance.
 Use them to organise your data by: